Transport in the Democratic Republic of the Congo

-Ground transport in the Democratic Republic of the Congo (DRC) has always been difficult.
-The terrain and climate of the Congo Basin present serious barriers to road and rail construction, and the distances are enormous across this vast country.
-Furthermore, chronic economic mismanagement and internal conflict has led to serious under-investment over many years.
+Ground transport in the Democratic Republic of the Congo has always been problematic.
+Despite other countries being able to conquer terrain and climate similar to that of the Congo Basin it is chronic economic mismanagement and internal conflict that has led to serious under-investment over many years.

-On the other hand, the DRC has thousands of kilometres of navigable waterways, and traditionally water transport has been the dominant means of moving around approximately two-thirds of the country.
+On the other hand, the DRC has thousands of kilometres of navigable waterways.
+Historically water transport has been the dominant means of moving around a large part of the country.

 Transport problems

 As an illustration of transport difficulties in the DRC, even before wars damaged the infrastructure, the so-called "national" route, used to get supplies to Bukavu from the seaport of Matadi, consisted of the following: